gaugefreedom/intelexta/docs/PROJECT_CONTEXT.md

 2. Mission Alignment (The "Why")
 Intelexta is an embodiment of the Gauge Freedom mission, designed to build a scaffold of trust for cognitive work in the age of AI.
     • Human+AI Symbiosis (Agency over Autonomy): Intelexta is a control plane, not an autonomous agent.
 The human is the strategic director, defining the rules of engagement.
-This is achieved through local-first keys, user-defined Policies & Budgets, and the ability to verify every step.
+This is achieved through local-first keys, project-wide Policies & Budgets, and checkpoint-level configuration snapshots that prove how each step complied.
 The AI is a powerful cognitive partner, operating within a provable envelope of human-defined policy.
     • Consciousness & Culture Preservation (Integrity of Knowledge): Intelexta is a provenance engine.
 By creating a permanent, tamper-evident record of how information is generated (Signed Checkpoints), it preserves the context and integrity of knowledge, solving the modern crisis of attribution.
 The Content-Addressable Receipt (CAR) acts as a digital provenance card for intellectual work.
     • Energy & Climate Impact (Accountable Efficiency): Intelexta makes energy consumption a first-class design parameter.
-Carbon emissions (gCO₂e) are a budget that can be set and enforced.
+Carbon emissions (gCO₂e) are governed through project-wide budgets that every checkpoint must reconcile against.
 The system provides transparent reporting, turning an abstract externality into a concrete, manageable metric.

 3. Default Guardrails & Posture
 Intelexta is designed with a "secure by default" posture to protect the user and their work.
     • Default Posture: Network egress is disabled by default.
 Local models are preferred.
 Cryptographic keys are stored in the OS keychain, not the main database.
 A content-addressed cache is enabled to prevent redundant computation.
+    • Policy & Budget Governance: Policies set allowances at the project scope, while each checkpoint records the configuration snapshot it executed under so budget reconciliations and overrides are provable and auditable.
     • Audit Trail: Every policy change, budget denial, or rule violation becomes a signed, verifiable "incident" checkpoint in the project's history.
     • Privacy: No data leaves the user's machine unless explicitly exported by the user in a portable format (.ixp or .car.json).

-4. User Experience Philosophy: Control Plane, Not Chat Intelexta deliberately trades the raw velocity of a conventional chat UI for the rigor of a verifiable control plane.
+4. User Experience Philosophy: Control Plane for Checkpointed Runs Intelexta deliberately trades the raw velocity of a conventional chat UI for the rigor of a verifiable control plane.
+    • Checkpointed Workflow Editing: A run is curated as an editable sequence of checkpoints.
+Until a run is sealed, users can reorder, refine, or replace checkpoints, and every adjustment produces a new canonicalized state that is ready to be signed.
-    • VeVelocity vs. Verifiability: Tools like Cursor are optimized for developer velocity.
+    • Verifiability Over Velocity: Tools like Cursor are optimized for developer velocity.
 Intelexta is optimized for process verifiability.
-Every UI element is designed to support the goal of producing a provable, auditable output.
+Every UI element exists to surface checkpoint metadata, budgets, and signatures so that edits remain accountable.
-    • Sprint 1A Interface ("Launch Control"): The EditorPanel is a structured form, not a chat box.
-This is fundamental, as the form's explicit fields (RunSpec) are the evidence that gets canonicalized, hashed, and signed to initiate a verifiable run.
+    • Sprint 1A Interface ("Launch Control"): The EditorPanel is a structured workflow builder, not a chat box.
+Its explicit fields (RunSpec) define the initial checkpoint sequence and provide the evidence that gets canonicalized, hashed, and signed to initiate a verifiable run.
-    • The Path to Intelligent Orchestration: The current orchestrator.rs module and the dag_json field in the RunSpec are the foundational seeds for the advanced "Intelligent Orchestration" capability.
-The V1 product focuses on perfecting single-step ("single-node DAG") execution across all proof modes.
+    • Foundations for the Workflow Builder: The current orchestrator.rs module and the dag_json field in the RunSpec are the foundational seeds for the advanced workflow builder capability.
+The V1 product focuses on perfecting single-step ("single-node DAG") execution and editable checkpoint sequencing.
 Future versions will expand the orchestrator's capabilities to manage complex, multi-node DAGs for intelligent pipelines.
-    • Future Symbiosis (Interactive Mode): The vision for true symbiosis is realized in the Interactive proof mode.
-This UI will resemble a notebook or chat, but each turn (human prompt, AI response) is captured as a distinct, signed checkpoint in the hash-chain.
-The transcript itself becomes the auditable artifact of co-creation.
+    • Post-V1 Interactive Symbiosis: Interactive co-creation remains a research track that will arrive after V1.
+The eventual Interactive proof mode will resemble a notebook or chat, but each turn (human prompt, AI response) will be captured as a distinct, signed checkpoint in the hash-chain.

 5. Artifact Taxonomy
-    • Checkpoint: The atomic unit of proof.
-A signed, hash-chained record of a single step in a workflow.
+    • Checkpoint: The atomic unit of proof and configuration.
+A signed, hash-chained record of a single step in a workflow that captures its inputs, outputs, policy snapshot, and budget reconciliation against the project-wide allowance.
-    • Run: A sequence of checkpoints that captures a complete workflow, defined by a specific RunSpec and proof mode.
+    • Run: An editable, versioned sequence of checkpoints defined by a specific RunSpec and proof mode.
+Runs can be iterated until sealed; the final, immutable sequence becomes the reference for replay and receipts.
-    • CAR (Content-Addressable Receipt): A portable, self-contained JSON file that serves as a verifiable receipt for a single Run.
+    • CAR (Content-Addressable Receipt): A portable, self-contained JSON file that serves as a verifiable receipt for a single run, including the ordered checkpoint configurations and their budget compliance.
-    • IXP (Intelexta Project Export): A compressed archive (.zip) containing the entire project state: project.json, policy.json, and all associated runs, checkpoints, and CARs.
+    • IXP (Intelexta Project Export): A compressed archive (.zip) containing the entire project state: project.json, the governing policy.json, and all associated runs, checkpoints, and CARs so project-wide budgets and checkpoint-level evidence stay linked.

  6. Product Roadmap & Future Capabilities